Sondayon vs. P.J. Lhuillier, Inc.

 - Substantive Issues:

-- Whether the loss of the pledged watch constitutes a fortuitous event exempting respondents from liability under Article 1174 of the Civil Code and paragraph 13 of the pawn ticket.
+- Whether the loss of the pledged watch due to robbery constitutes a fortuitous event excusing respondents from liability beyond the contract terms.

-- Whether paragraph 13 of the pawn ticket limiting liability to the appraised value is valid and binding on the parties.
+- Whether Paragraph 13 of the pawn ticket limiting liability to the appraised value is a valid contractual stipulation or an unenforceable contract of adhesion.

 Ruling